rbnorris3/angular-tour-of-heroes/README.md

 ### Add a hero detail route
-All of these edits should be to the `app.routes.ts` INSTEAD of the module
+All of these edits should be to the `app.routes.ts` INSTEAD of the module.